KorvinM/wp_admin_bar-greet/readme.txt

 In the WordPress Dasboard, the setting is added to the bottom of Settings>General

 == Usage ==
-The default 'Howdy' greeting is retained until entering a setting and saving a setting.
+The default 'Howdy' greeting is retained until entering and saving a setting.
 Saving with nothing entered will remove the greeting text from your toolbar.

 == Acknowledgments ==